Bazo02/ACIT4420-Mandatory-Assignment-2/README.md

 - `scheduler.py` - Schedules reminders at preferred times.
 - `students.json` - Stores student data persistently.
 - `reminder_log.txt` - Log file for sent reminders.
+- `setup.py` - Setup script for packaging and installing the project with pip.

 ## How It Works